HPCNow/PHPQstat/README.md

 * 0.2.2 Added qstat_reduce to cache xml files and only refesh based a time interval with high load average protection
 * 0.2.3 Added ability to run phpqstat on a webserver that is a submit host, eliminating the need to run on the sge_master node
 * 0.3.0 Added new HTML5 interface to fix look and feel as well as add functionality for users, This utilizes the excellent datatables and jquery-ui javascript libraries.
 Added UGE support option.
+* 0.3.1 Parallel environment jobs are now displayed in a single line with all active queues associated.
+Many other small bug fixes and improvments as well.
+Install instructions also updated.